 It’s a mix of trail running, obstacle running, and Crossfit.
 It takes place in many cases often in some form of descending terrain, and the exercises/challenges you have to do are based on using your own body weight.
 A bit like you know it from Crossfit.

 The right trail running shoes for you will make your trail running experience unique.
-A proper grip on the ground’s surface is essential for trail running together with some other features as described below with a “standard trail shoe” image.
+A proper grip on the ground’s surface is essential for trail running together with some other features as described below with a standard trail shoe, which is great for a newbie who wants to try trail running.

 A trail running shoe is not built in the same way as a running shoe for roads in terms of stability.
 Your foot is rarely in a plain position in trail running.
 So, it does not really make sense to have stability technologies in a Trail shoe.